Kinds of types in Scala

 }

-Type theory allows also bivariance - a case when the type is covariant and contravariant at the same type - but Scala doesn’t allow such situation.
+Type theory also allows bivariance - a case when the type is covariant and contravariant at the same time - but Scala doesn’t allow such a situation.

 Existential types

-We talk a bit about type parameters, how we can put constraints on them and how they translate to whole type being a super/subtype.
-But what should be do when we don’t care?
+We talked a bit about type parameters, how we can put constraints on them, and how they translate to a whole type being a super/subtype.
+But what should we do when we don’t care?

 def count[T](seqs: Seq[T]*): Int = seqs.map(_.size).sum